Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Artemis.md

 | Level Required | Uses Per Day | Cast Time | Duration | Range |
 |:--------------:|:------------:|:---------:|:--------:|:-----:|
 |       5        |      1       |  Instant  |   3 CT   |   -   |

 Coat your projectiles in lethal poison.
 Every projectile you successfully land in the duration deals <mark style="background: #930000A6;">1</mark> damage each turn for 1d4 turns.
-This poison stacks - if you land 2 poison arrows with duration 1 and 2, the target will take 2 then 1 damage.
+This poison stacks - if you land 2 poison arrows with duration 1 and 2, the target will take 2 for 1 CT then 1 damage for another.

 ------------------
 <b><ins><i>Moonlight Flare:</i></ins></b>